 In 2021, the labor force participation of older workers reached its highest level since the 1990s.

-Real wages increased by 54% between 2000 and 2016.
+Real wages increased by 87% between 2000 and 2021.

-The reduction of the retirement age in 2017 exacerbates the decline in labor supply resulting from population aging.
+Labor force participation of older workers remains low compared to most developed countries; the reduction of the retirement age in 2017 exacerbates the decline in labor supply resulting from population aging.

 The adjusted gender pay gap remains high.